 Below are details about each of the three events at the 2022 BC Distilled Festival in chronological order.

 If you want to learn more about whisky, there aren’t many people more qualified to learn from than Davin de Kergommeaux who is a world-renowned expert on Canadian spirits.
-In 2022 he hosts a whisky tasting at the Copperpenny Distilling Company at 288 East Esplanade Avenue in North Vancouver on April 6th.
-The event begins at 6:00 pm and ends at 9:00 pm.
+In 2022 he hosted a whisky tasting at the Copperpenny Distilling Company at 288 East Esplanade Avenue in North Vancouver on April 6th.
+The event began at 6:00 pm and ended at 9:00 pm.

 Tickets for this tasting cost around $60.
-Attendees get eight samples of whisky from local distilleries as well as one surprise sample from an unnamed source.
-As well, admission includes a signed copy of de Kergommeaux’s book The Definitive Guide to Canadian Distilleries which he co-wrote.
+Attendees got eight samples of whisky from local distilleries as well as one surprise sample from an unnamed source.
+As well, admission included a signed copy of de Kergommeaux’s book The Definitive Guide to Canadian Distilleries which he co-wrote.

-There are some snacks on hand at the event, but the focus is primarily on the drinks themselves.
-For more details click Whisky Tasting with Davin de Kergommeaux.
+There were some snacks on hand at the event, but the focus was primarily on the drinks themselves.

 The Distillers Dinner

-This annual event takes place in 2022 on the night before the main festival on April 8th.
-Beginning at 7:00 pm there is a five-course meal served at Forage Restaurant for all attendees.
-Each course is paired both with a spirit sample and a cocktail.
+This annual event took place in 2022 on the night before the main festival on April 8th.
+Beginning at 7:00 pm there was a five-course meal served at Forage Restaurant for all attendees.
+Each course was paired both with a spirit sample and a cocktail.

 Forage is located inside the Listel Hotel at 1300 Robson Street in downtown Vancouver.
 The restaurant is committed to only using local ingredients for all of its dishes, sourcing its menu options from producers within BC.

-At this event there is also an optional cocktail reception that takes place before the main dinner.
-The reception begins at 5:30 pm and includes more drinks as well as canapés made by Forage.
+At this event there was also an optional cocktail reception that took place before the main dinner.
+The reception began at 5:30 pm and included more drinks as well as canapés made by Forage.
 Tickets for the main dinner cost around $145.
-The cocktail reception costs another $40 or so.
+The cocktail reception cost another $40 or so.

 The Main Festival Events

-The main events of BC Distilled are the back-to-back tasting sessions on April 9th.
-They both take place at the Croatian Cultural Centre at 3250 Commercial Drive.
-The first takes place from 3:00 to 5:30 pm and the second is from 6:30 to 9:30 pm.
-Tickets start at around $65.
+The main events of BC Distilled were the back-to-back tasting sessions on April 9th.
+They both took place at the Croatian Cultural Centre at 3250 Commercial Drive.
+The first took place from 3:00 pm to 5:30 pm and the second is from 6:30 pm to 9:30 pm.
+Tickets started at around $65.

 On top of the drinks, there is also a 50/50 draw and a silent auction to take part in.
 Those activities are done in partnership with the Pacific Assistance Dogs Society.
 Representatives from the non-profit organization are at the event along with puppies that participants can interact with.